NilPointer-Software/bdfd-wiki/src/bdscript/toTitleCase.md

 # $toTitleCase
-Changes provided text to lowercase.
+Changes first letter of the word to uppercase in provided text.

 ## Usage
 ```